nisargfrd/AI_DeepLearning_ANN_MLP_Tuned/README.md

 What is this repo about:
 # AI_DeepLearning_ANN_MLP_Tuned:
 This repo contains Jupyter Notebook for solving below mentioned problem using Perceptron and MLP models of ANN.</br>
-I have also tuned the Hyperparameters: Learning rate and Batch-Size, for the best model.</br>
+I have created a function to automatically select the best model based on TPR.
+Furthmore, I have also tuned the Hyperparameters: Learning rate and Batch-Size.
+Best values for these hyperparameters will be automatically selected for the best model.</br>

 # Problem Statement:
 Here we try to identify products at risk of backorder before the event occurs so that business has time to react.</br>
-We'll use Artificial Neural Networks (ANN) - Multi-layer Perceptron (MLP) model for the same.</br>
+I'll use Artificial Neural Networks (ANN) - Multi-layer Perceptron (MLP) model for the same.</br>
-We'll tune and find the best values for our Hyperparameters.
+I'll find the best of the ANN models from the trained ones.
+Also, I'll tune and use the best values for our Hyperparameters for the best model automatically.

 # What is a Backorder:
 Backorders are products that are temporarily out of stock, but a customer is permitted to place an order against future inventory.</br>